Mira Datta Gupta: Post-retirement

 In her post-retirement years, she served as an honorary justice of peace in the juvenile court in Kolkata and was a member of the Board of Film Censors in West Bengal.
 In 1958 she joined the Indian goodwill mission to China and later visited Berlin, Copenhagen and Moscow to attend developmental, educational and women's conferences.
 She was also a member of the Calcutta University Senate and of the West Bengal Board of Secondary Education.
 She contributed to the setting up of Patha Bhavan, Kolkata, a school named after the university school in Santiniketan in 1965.
-In 1974-75 she visited Moscow in an Indian delegation.
+In 1974-75, she visited Moscow in an Indian delegation.

 Death

-She died of pneumonia on 18 January 1983, at the age of 76.
+She died on 18 January 1983, at the age of 77.